 Where will my FDO happen?

-At your health care professional’s office, at another medical facility, or in your own home—you and your health care professional will decide where’s best for you.
+At your health care professional's office or at another medical facility—you and your health care professional will decide where's best for you.

 What’s a specialty pharmacy?